pootmhicnought/Delphi_AMQP/README.md

 So far this appears 100% functional under Delphi 10.4 with RabbitMQ 3.9.9 on top of Erlang/OTP 24.1.5

 I've only been testing the features I need at this point.

+Tested in FMX, working there as well.
+Over the next few weeks I'll be using this project in Android/Win64 and Win32